Marius4th/WeSP-Editor/README.md

 - [ ] Implement all Commands:
   - [x] Movetos.
   - [x] Linetos.
-     - See if I add 'H' and 'V' or leave them as linetos, because you can use SHIFT for right angles is you need them.
+     - You can use SHIFT for right angles, which will convert linetos into their horizontal/vertical equivalent in html code.
   - [x] Quadratic Bezier.
   - [x] Curvetos (Cubic Beziers).
   - [x] Implement loading of smooth versions of QBezier and Curveto.